 You are walking through Kabukicho — Tokyo's neon-drenched entertainment district — when you look up and lock eyes with a creature that has been destroying this city since 1954.
 The head is enormous.
 The scales are textured.
 The eyes are lit from within.
 And it is growing out of the eighth floor of your hotel.

-The Story of the Godzilla Hotel
+The Story Behind Tokyo's Godzilla Hotel

 Hotel Gracery Shinjuku opened in 2015 as part of the Shinjuku Toho Building development — a complex built on the site of the old Shinjuku Toho Cinema, which for decades screened the original Godzilla films.
 The connection is intentional and deeply felt.
 Toho, the studio that created Godzilla in 1954, commissioned a full-scale recreation of the monster's head for the hotel's eighth-floor terrace, where it has presided over Kabukicho ever since.